What are the key differences between an electric vehicle (EV) and an internal combustion engine vehicle (ICE)? Here’s what you need to know.

 Regenerative braking

 In an EV, the braking system can recover kinetic energy and store it in the battery for later use.
-This maximizes the vehicle’s range, which can mean charging less often.
+This maximizes the vehicle’s range.
 It’s like putting a small amount of gas back in the tank every time you come to a stop or slow down.

 Instant torque